eur-nl/prep-pub-pkg/episodes/introduction.Rmd

 ### Guidelines and policies

 -   All researchers in the Netherlands should adhere to the [Netherlands Code of Conduct for Research Integrity](https://doi.org/10.17026/dans-2cj-nvwu){target="_blank"}, which describes that it should be clear to others what data the research was based on, how the data were obtained, what and how results were achieved, and that the steps in the research process must be verifiable.
--   Similarly, The [The European Code of Conduct for Research Integrity](https://www.doi.org/10.26356/ECOC){target="_blank"} requires that researchers share their results in an open, honest, transparent, and accurate manner and that they preserve all data, metadata, protocols, code, software, and other research materials appropriately.
+-   Similarly, the [European Code of Conduct for Research Integrity](https://www.doi.org/10.26356/ECOC){target="_blank"} requires that researchers share their results in an open, honest, transparent, and accurate manner and that they preserve all data, metadata, protocols, code, software, and other research materials appropriately.
 -   The [Guideline for the archiving of academic research for Faculties of Behavioural and Social Sciences in the Netherlands](https://doi.org/10.5281/zenodo.7583831){target="_blank"} describes how this should be achieved by creating a so-called publication package for each publication.
 -   At a University level, the [Research Data Management Policy](https://doi.org/10.25397/eur.16912120.v1){target="_blank"} of Erasmus University Rotterdam dictates that data must be stored in a correct, complete, unadulterated and reliable manner, and whenever possible, available for subsequent use.
 -   Additionally, there are also very similar requirements from funders (see for example the [NWO](https://www.nwo.nl/en/research-data-management){target="_blank"} and [ERC](https://erc.europa.eu/manage-your-project/open-science){target="_blank"} policies on research data management) and journals (see for example the [PLOS](https://journals.plos.org/plosone/s/data-availability){target="_blank"} and [Nature portfolio journals](https://www.nature.com/nature/editorial-policies/reporting-standards){target="_blank"} policies on data availability)
 :::

-The conclusion that follows from the (non-exhaustive) list of guidelines and policies above is that as a researcher, you are required to clearly document your whole research process, store it in a safe place and make it publicly available whenever possible (as open as possible and as closed as necessary).
+The conclusion that follows from the (non-exhaustive) list of guidelines and policies above is that as a researcher, you are required to clearly document your whole research process, store it in a safe place and make it publicly available whenever possible (*as open as possible and as closed as necessary*).
 By creating a publication package for your published research results, you will end up with a structured bundle detailing everything that is needed to verify and replicate the results published in a specific manuscript.

 ::: discussion
 Some questions to discuss with your peers: